 - $50 nonrefundable application fee

-- Copies of transcripts of all high school work, including college-level courses.
-Your midyear and final grades will be required.
+- Copies of transcripts from all colleges you have attended.
 All final, official transcripts must be received prior to the start of your first semester.

 - Two letters of recommendation

-- Submit supporting documentation, including proof of unencumbered State Professional Nurse licensure and current registration
+- Submit supporting documentation, including proof of unencumbered N.Y.
+State Professional Nurse licensure and current registration

 Once admitted to NYIT, students receive an online transfer orientation session: